IsmailMabrouki/imageflowio/README.md

 Pushing a tag starting with `v` triggers the publish workflow.
 Set `NPM_TOKEN` secret.
 See `docs/DEVELOPMENT.md`.

+### What's new in 0.0.6

+- Enhanced backend interface with layout hints and input/output names
+- Comprehensive integration tests for both ONNX and TFJS backends
+- Enhanced JSON Schema with descriptions, examples, and default values
+- Structured validation error output with detailed error paths
+- CLI progress updates for batch processing
+- Improved error handling and diagnostics
+- Comprehensive documentation updates

 ### What's new in 0.0.4

 - Visualization: added `overlay` and `heatmap` modes; `--viz`, `--viz-alpha`, `--viz-out` CLI flags